 Action Item: Look into changing the lighting in the steam room to a softer light.

-Action Item: Add signage for walkway by pool deck. (continuation of current action item #88).
+Action Item: Add signage for walkway by pool deck (continuation of current action item #88).

 Action Item: Look into bringing clock back on the wall at the adult hot tub.